 People with intellectual disabilities and their families told us that there are 8 big ideas or principles that inclusive organisations follow.

-These principles helped us to make the guidelines, all the information follows these big ideas!
+These principles helped us to make the guidelines.
+All the information in our ‘How-to guides’ follow these ideas!

 1 Believing in Inclusion